Answer (comics): Aaron Nicholson

 Aaron Nicholson is a criminal genius and a former member of the Kingpin's criminal organization.
-He is also a former hitman in the Las Vegas division of Hydra and was empowered by the laboratory machines of Dr. Farley Stillwell's brother Dr. Harlan Stillwell, becoming the Answer.
+He is a former hitman in the Las Vegas division of Hydra and was empowered by the laboratory machines of Farley Stillwell's brother Harlan Stillwell, becoming the Answer.

 The Answer studies Spider-Man's powers, and then attacks Spider-Man and the Black Cat to test the limits of their powers.
-He then kidnaps the Black Cat to misdirect Spider-Man's attention as he steals Silvermane's body from the police morgue, and assisted the Kingpin in partially restoring Silvermane's life.
-He then kidnapped Dagger in hopes that her powers would cure the Kingpin's ailing wife.
-Silvermane rampages mindlessly; to end the rampage, the Answer sacrifices his corporeal form and converts himself to energy to revive Dagger, who possesses Silvermane's life-force.
+He kidnaps Black Cat to misdirect Spider-Man's attention as he steals Silvermane's body from the police morgue, and assists the Kingpin in partially resurrecting Silvermane.
+He then kidnaps Dagger in hopes that her powers would cure the Kingpin's ailing wife Vanessa.
+Silvermane rampages mindlessly; to end the rampage, the Answer sacrifices his corporeal form and converts himself to energy to revive Dagger, who possesses Silvermane's life force.
+The Answer manages to telepathically contact Doctor Octopus, who restores him to life.

-The Answer later telepathically contacts Doctor Octopus who restores his corporeal existence.
-The Answer ends up fighting with Octavius and is defeated by him.
-He later appears in the Raft where he escapes but is captured by Toxin.

-It is later revealed that he had been feigning bad luck in order to reunite with his unrequited love Ruby Thursday, before her body is killed by Bullseye.

-During the Civil War: War Crimes storyline, he is seen among an army of super-villains organized by Hammerhead that is captured by Iron Man and S.H.I.E.L.D. agents.

-Later, the Answer is a self-confessed loser at the wake of Stilt-Man.
-Almost all of the supervillains at the wake were the victims of murder or attempted murder.
-The Punisher disguises himself as a barman, poisons drinks, and then blows up the bar.

-Answer has since been hired by the Hood to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
-He helps them fight the New Avengers but is taken down by Doctor Strange.
-He appeared in Brand New Day as one of the villains in the bar confronting Spider-Man.
+Answer is hired by the Hood to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
+He helps the Hood's gang fight the New Avengers, but is taken down by Doctor Strange.
+During the Secret Invasion storyline, Answer assists the Hood's syndicate in battling the invading Skrull force.

-He was one of many prisoners who escaped from the Raft at the start of the Secret Invasion.
-He is one among many supervillains who joined the Hood's crime syndicate and attacked an invading Skrull force.
-He joins with the Hood's gang in an attack on the New Avengers, who were expecting the Dark Avengers instead.

-Answer leads a group of the Hood's gang, would go to war with Mister Negative over the ownership of various criminal operations in Chinatown.
-He was seen during the Siege of Asgard as part of the Hood crime syndicate.

-During the "Search for Tony Stark" arc, Answer rejoined Hood's gang and assisted in the attack on Castle Doom.